gbmhunter/blog/content/electronics/general/kicad/a-beginners-intro-to-kicad/_index.md

 Each project can pull schematic symbols and footprints from two "tables" (groups) of libraries, _global libraries_ and _project libraries_.

-DigiKey maintains the [digikey-kicad-library](https://github.com/Digi-Key/digikey-kicad-library), a KiCAD schematic and footprint library of a large number of components that can be supplied by DigiKey.
+DigiKey maintains the [digikey-kicad-library](https://github.com/Digi-Key/digikey-kicad-library), a KiCad schematic and footprint library of a large number of components that can be supplied by DigiKey.
 The aim of this library is to provide collection of visually consistent, accurate library parts that have been curated by the DigiKey team.
 The organization of the library follows the DigiKey family taxonomy.

 ### Symbol Creation

 The default grid step size is the symbol editor is 50mil (0.050" or 1.27mm).
 I recommend you leave the symbol grid size to it's default when placing pins into symbols, as this will make the symbols consistent when placing onto schematics and prevent pins mis-aligning with the grid.

-The KiCAD symbol editor has a spreadsheet-style bulk pin editor window that lets you change the properties of multiple pins at once:
+The KiCad symbol editor has a spreadsheet-style bulk pin editor window that lets you change the properties of multiple pins at once:

-{{% img src="bulk-editing-pins-in-kicad-symbol-editor.png" width="500px" caption="Bulk editing pins in KiCAD's symbol editor." %}}
+{{% img src="bulk-editing-pins-in-kicad-symbol-editor.png" width="500px" caption="Bulk editing pins in KiCad's symbol editor." %}}

 ### 3D Models